-In the wild, these ducks may use holes and burrows made by other animals to build their nest.
+In the wild, these ducks may use holes and burrows created by other animals to build their nest.

-Within days of hatching, the young are led from the nest to, what field scientists call, "nursery water" by both parents or sometimes by other adults to the nursery water.
+Within days of hatching, the young are led to their nursery water by both parents or sometimes by other adults.
 This distance can be a mile or more!
-In the nursery there are several young from other parents together under the care of one or more adults.
-The nursery group (or crèche) varies in size and age range (a normal size crèche is 20 to 40 individuals, but some groups of 100 have been recorded).
+There are several young from other parents together under the care of one or more adults.
+The nursery group varies in size and age range but usually includes 20 to 40 individuals.
 Scientists believe the nursery supervisors are failed breeders or non-breeders.

-These ducks communicate using goose like honks, grunts, and whistles.
+These ducks communicate using honks, grunts, and whistles.

 Ecology and Conservation

-The Australian shelduck is not a popular game bird so it has not been significantly over-hunted.
-What little hunting there is stems from their habit of grazing in agricultural fields, causing damage to crops.
+The Australian Shelduck is not a popular game bird so it has not been significantly overhunted.
+They may be hunting occasionally due to their habit of grazing in agricultural fields and causing damage to crops.

-Scientists believe their populations may have grown in recent years due to the increase of irrigation in agriculture and the construction of new water impoundments, which both provide more food and more habitat for this specific species.
+Scientists believe their populations may have grown in recent years due to the increase in agricultural irrigation and the construction of new water impoundments, which provide more food and habitat for these ducks.

 Johnsgard, P. Ducks, Geese, and Swans of the World.
 Lincoln.
 Univ.
 Of Neb.
 Press, 1978.